jaantollander/masters-thesis/content/25_puhti.md

 # Puhti cluster at CSC
 ## Overview
+This section presents the configuration of the *Puhti* cluster, a Petascale system operated by CSC in Finland.
+Puhti is a Finnish noun that means having energy.
-*CSC -- The IT Center for Science* provides ICT services, including high-performance computing, cloud computing, data storage, training, and technical support for higher education institutions, research institutes, culture, public administration, and enterprises in Finland.
+*CSC -- The IT Center for Science* is an organization that provides ICT services, including high-performance computing, cloud computing, data storage, training, and technical support for higher education institutions, research institutes, culture, public administration, and enterprises in Finland.
-[@docs-csc]

-\textcolor{red}{
-TODO: what do we cover in this section?
-}

 ## Hardware configuration